Trading Glass

 • Where am I leaking R (emotionally or structurally)?

-• What will I experiment with in the next 10 trades?
+• What single change will I test in the next 10 trades?

 Set 1–2 micro-objectives:

-• “Reduce early exits by reviewing trade at +1R before decision”
+• "Reduce early exits — review trade at +1R before any decision"

 BTC Example: Trade-Level Review